Morgan Leyenberger, LMSW

 Part Time Staff and Volunteers

 Communication Specialist, is a retired attorney.
 She is an active member and Board member of the Arkansas Coalition to Abolish the Death Penalty.
 Judith’s tireless advocacy for justice is inspired in part by her own experience of injustice.
 Her brother was murdered in 1968 and no one was prosecuted for the crime.
-Judith has also been an active volunteer for Murder Victims’ Families for Reconciliation for several years.
+Judith was a volunteer for Murder Victims’ Families for Reconciliation for many years.

 Prison Outreach Specialist, was a Special Education Teacher before his drug/alcohol addictions landed him in prison.
 Since his release in 2001, he's assisted Compassion Works for All doing prison outreach.
 According to Kristohper, it took his prison sentence and Buddhism to change his life.
-Though developing the skills to walk the path and overcome addictions, along with his education background, he develops relationships that guide others to find their own path.
+By developing the skills to walk the path and overcome addictions, along with his background in education, he develops relationships that guide others to find their own path.

 Resource Specialist, has studied Buddhism and meditation intensively for 10 years.
 He volunteers as a tutor for high school students, facilitiates jail and prison meditation, corresponds with people in prison, and ensures that resources are up to date.